-Despite annual body collection efforts, decaying human bodies are strewn throughout the thickets.
+Despite annual body collection efforts, decaying human bodies hide throughout the thickets.
 Due to the fact that this is a heavily wooded area with rocky crags and caves, many victims have never been found.
 At one time, reports estimated that over 100 people would go the Japanese Suicide Forest each year to end their lives.
 In 2003 more than one hundred people committed suicide there.
-In 2010 over 200 went there to end it, but 54 people succeeded.
+In 2010 over 200 went to the forest to end life, and 54 of those succeeded.
 As one facet of Japan’s suicide prevention measures, the government stopped publishing the number of deaths, which hopefully have fallen dramatically.

 Beliefs About Death in Natural Settings

-The paradoxical truth about the Suicide Forest is that its natural beauty and location are what draw people to take their own lives there.
 Nestled in the foothills of the beloved Mt.
 Fuji, Aokigahara Forest sits at a divine juncture between this world and the next.
-Because the Japanese have always had a profound reverence for the actively volcanic Mount Fuji, it truly seems for them to be “the perfect place to die.”
+Because the Japanese have always had a profound reverence for the actively volcanic Mount Fuji, it truly seems for them to be “the perfect place to die,” as some people have referred to it.
 Japanese commonly call the mountain “Fujisan” out of deep respect, and it has been the subject of worship for a long time.
 The Niponica website explains the connection between mountains and death in Japan:

 Suicide Prevention at Aokigahara

 Starting in about 2005, Japanese officials began to see suicide as a major social problem.
 Skyrocketing deaths prompted intense public awareness campaigns.
 According to World Health Organization reports, rates dropped below 30,000 in 2012 for the first time since 1998.
 Authorities no longer publish suicide rates, as they choose not to draw further attention to the matter.